abdo-abaco/Advanced_lane_lines/README.md

 ### Step:1 Undistorting Image

-####  Briefly state how you computed the camera matrix and distortion coefficients.
-Provide an example of a distortion corrected calibration image.
+####  The camera matrix and distortion coefficients are now used on the first frame of the video.

-Undistorting the image
-* Apply a distortion correction to raw images.

-Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+'advancedlanes.py' line 64 applies the distortion correction.

 ![alt text][image2]